eing/eing.github.io/_posts/2016-04-07-Metrics-Part2.markdown

 [Selecting metrics for your Agile teams](http://akfpartners.com/techblog/2015/01/19/selecting-metrics-agile-teams/) [Engineering metrics](http://akfpartners.com/techblog/2012/11/01/engineering-metrics/)

-Finally, I'll leave you with the good ol' quotes <i>"You can't improve what you don't measure"</i>, use the right metrics to drive change and behavior to achieve the outcome.
+Finally, I'll leave you with the good ol' quote <i>"You can't improve what you don't measure"</i>, use the right metrics to drive change and behavior to achieve the outcome.